-The most material risk with respect to the quantification in the Standard Formula is (Life) lapse risk, where the "mass lapse" risk (i.e. the risk of a sudden and temporary spike in lapse rates) is the relevant lapse risk for the company.
-This shift in risk profile compared to last year - when instead the risk of decrease in lapse rates was the relevant lapse risk is triggered by the increase in interest rates that characterized 2022.
+The most material risk with respect to the quantification in the Standard Formula is (Life) lapse risk, where the "mass lapse" risk (i.e. the risk of a sudden and temporary spike in lapse rates) is the relevant lapse risk for the company (unchanged compared to last year).
 In this mass lapse scenario, the lapse rates are increased by 40% (absolute increase) for the first years, yet only for those contracts which are assumed to generate profits for the company in the future.

 Expense risk in Life business represents the second important underwriting risk.
 Expense risk is calculated by applying a 10% upward shock on the projected expenses and in addition a higher inflation rate.
-This risk nevertheless decreased during 2022 as a result of the higher interest rates and the decreasing expense volume (run-off), outweighing higher projected inflation.